clun/kafka-dse/README.md

 - [The web UI](http://localhost:8082) user interface to see charts

 You can start `kafka-dse-consumer` component using again `spring-boot:run` and see events coming in Datastax Enterprise and the UI but this one is only for test.
-You want to use the sink.
+But you want to use the sink.

 4. Download the *DataStax Apache Kafka™ Connector* from [academy.datastax.com] and put the library in `kafka-dse-sink` folder here.
 Then execute the following :